Additional audio: Ryan Osland, The Australian

 A: The next lot will arrive in about 12 months' time.
-We have to plan very far ahead.

-(Chain gang sounds)
+(chain gang sounds)

-A: We're doing pretty good.
+We're doing pretty good.
 The last two days, we've probably received about 80 per cent of our stores for the year.
 We've still got a little bit to go but yes, many hands make light work.